kmjayadeep/sre-notes/README.md

 - [ ] Read SRE book by google
 - [ ] Learn security best practices for kubernetes
+- [ ] complete school of sre guide

 ## Things to learn